lachie83/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ### Awareness of Multiple NodeCIDRs per Node
 As with PodIP, corresponding changes will need to be made to NodeCIDR.
 These changes are essentially the same as the aformentioned PodIP changes which create the pularalization of NodeCIDRs to a slice rather than a singular and making those changes across the internal representation and v1 with associated conversations.

+### Awareness of Multiple ClusterCIDRs
+As with PodIP, corresponding changes will need to be made to ClusterCIDR.
+These changes are essentially the same as the aformentioned PodIP changes which create the pularalization of ClusterCIDRs to a slice rather than a singular and making those changes across the internal representation and v1 with associated conversations.

 #### kubelet Startup Configuration for Dual-Stack Pod CIDRs
 The existing "--pod-cidr" option for the [kubelet startup configuration](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) will be modified to support multiple IP CIDRs in a comma-separated list (rather than a single IP string), i.e.:
 ```
   --pod-cidr  ipNetSlice   [IP CIDRs, comma separated list of CIDRs, Default: []]
 ```
-Only the first address of each IP family will be used; all others will be logged and ignored.
+At this stage the addresses will be validated to confirm that there is only single IPv4 CIDR and a IPv6 CIDR provided.
+All others will be logged and ignored.

 #### kube-proxy Startup Configuration for Dual-Stack Pod CIDRs
 The existing "cluster-cidr" option for the [kube-proxy startup configuration](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) will be modified to support multiple cluster CIDRs in a comma-separated list (rather than a single IP string), i.e:
 ```
   --cluster-cidr  ipNetSlice   [IP CIDRs, comma separated list of CIDRs, Default: []]
 ```
-Only the first address of each IP family will be used; all others will be logged and ignored.
+At this stage the addresses will be validated to confirm that there is only single IPv4 CIDR and a IPv6 CIDR provided.
+All others will be logged and ignored.

 #### 'kubectl get pods -o wide' Command Display for Dual-Stack Pod Addresses
 The output for the 'kubectl get pods -o wide' command will need to be modified to display a comma-separated list of IPs for each pod, e.g.: